 Before preparing your application materials, we ask that you first secure endorsement from a CLIC Faculty Sponsor.
 Any member of the CLIC Executive Board may serve as your faculty sponsor (http://clic.ss.ucla.edu/faculty/).
 We suggest that you contact your potential faculty sponsor over email at least one month before the application deadline.
 However, please note that securing endorsement from a faculty sponsor does not guarantee acceptance to the program.

 (1) Letter of recommendation.
 We require one letter of recommendation from an advisor/colleague who is able to provide an evaluation of your academic background and ongoing research.
+This document should be on official letterhead.

 (2) Research plan.
 Please provide a project description that outlines the original research project you plan to pursue while at UCLA.
 The project description should be 1-2 pages and should include a project title.
 Please also indicate the courses that you plan to audit and the names of the CLIC faculty with whom you intend to interact.
 Please see our list of CLIC-affiliated labs & courses offered in the coming year.